Evaluating the Tradeoff Between Abstractiveness and Factuality in Abstractive Summarization: Human Evaluation of Informativeness and Coherence

 \section{Human Evaluation of Informativeness and Coherence}

-We conducted a human evaluation to determine the informativeness and coherence of the summaries generated with the $\lambda_4$ decoding constraint (\eqref{lambda}), which increases abstractiveness, as compared to not using a abstractiveness constraint.
-We used the same setup as for the factuality task, incl. a qualification test, three annotators per task and aggregation using MACE.
-The results are shown in \tabref{baselines-quality}.
-We know and expect that \textit{factuality} decreases with increased abstractiveness.
-For informativeness and coherence, the results are mixed.
-For the CNN/DM dataset, for the majority of summaries, $\lambda_4$ is preferred for informativeness but no decoding constrain is prefered for coherence.
-For Multi-News (MN-800), the preference is reversed.
-For XSum, the majority of summaries are indistinguishable for both categories.
+We conduct a human evaluation to determine the informativeness and coherence of the summaries generated with the $\lambda_4$ decoding constraint (\eqref{lambda}), which increases abstractiveness, as compared to not using any abstractiveness constraint.
+We use the same setup as for the factuality task, including a qualification test, three annotators per task and aggregation using MACE.